All right, Hour 2, Sean Hannity Show, toll-free, 800-941-SHAWN.

 It was insane.

-And I'm texting him, and I'm like, are you okay?
+And I'm texting him and I'm like, are you okay?

-He goes, This is great.
+He goes, this is great.

 I'm like, okay, never mind.

-And then he I'll be over here if you need me.
+I'll be over here if you need me.

-Uh I thought Joel Pollock could nailed it.
+I thought Joel Pollack nailed it.

 Citizen journalism.